Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Basic Definitions and Multiwinner Voting Rules

 Let $C = \{c_1, \ldots, c_m\}$ and $N = \{1, \ldots, n\}$ be sets of $m$ \emph{candidates} and $n$ \emph{voters}, respectively.
 Voters reveal their preferences by indicating which candidates they like: by $A(i) \subseteq C$ we denote the \emph{approval set} of voter~$i$ (that is, the set of candidates that~$i$ approves of).
 For a candidate $c \in C$, by $N(c) \subseteq N$ we denote the set of voters who approve~$c$.
 Given a set of candidates $X\subseteq C$, we write $N(X)$ to denote the set of voters who approve at least one candidate in $X$, that is $N(X) = \{i\in N: X\cap A(i)\neq \emptyset\}$.
 We call the collection of approval sets $A=(A(1), A(2), \dots, A(n))$, one per each voter, an \emph{approval profile}.
 We use the symbol $\mathcal{A}$ to represent the set of all possible approval profiles.

 We call the elements of $\mathcal{S}_k(C)$ size-$k$ \emph{committees}.
-Hereinafter, we will always use the symbol $k$ to represent the desired size of the committee to be elected.
+Throughout the paper, we use the symbol $k$ to represent the desired size of the committee to be elected.
 An \emph{approval-based committee rule} (in short, an ABC rule) is a function $\calR \colon \mathcal{A} \times \naturals \to \mathcal{S}(\mathcal{S}_k(C))$ that takes as an input an approval profile and an integer $k \in \naturals$ (the required committee size), and returns a set of size-$k$ committees.\footnote{Rules which for some profiles return multiple committees as tied winners are often called irresolute.
-In practice, one usually uses some tie-breaking mechanism to single out a winning committee.} Below, we recall the definitions of ABC rules which are the objects of our study.
+In practice, one usually uses some tie-breaking mechanism to single out a winning committee.} For a given committee $W$ and a voter $i$, we will often refer to the candidates in $W \cap A(i)$ as \emph{representatives} of $i$ in $W$ (sometimes we will omit $W$ when it will be clear from the context).
+Below, we recall the definitions of ABC rules which are the objects of our study.